Location: Northeastern British Columbia, approximately 63 kilometers Southeast of Tumbler Ridge,

 4. After the mine, the road turns to

 gravel, and the potholes become far less numerous.
 Shortly, the road

 Tunnel on Murray River Forest Service Road BC Canada

 a neat Murray River view on the left side, seen while crossing a small bridge.

 River View off Murray River FSR British Columbia Canada

-6. Information signs keep you advised how much longer before the
+6. Information signs keep advising how much longer before the

 Murray River Forest Service Road BC Canada